root-project/web/manual/graphics/index.md

 toc_sticky: true
 ---

-The basic whiteboard on which an object is drawn is called in ROOT a canvas (class [TCanvas](https://root.cern/doc/master/classTCanvas.html)).
+The basic whiteboard on which an object is drawn is called in ROOT a canvas (class {% include ref class="TCanvas" %}).
 A canvas is an area mapped to a window directly under the control of the display manager.<br>

-A canvas contains one or more independent graphical areas: the pads (class [TPad](https://root.cern.ch/doc/master/classTPad.html)).
+A canvas contains one or more independent graphical areas: the pads (class {% include ref class="TPad" %}).
 A pad is graphical entity that contains graphical objects.
 A pad can contain other pads (unlimited pad hierarchy).
 A pad is a linked list of primitives of any type (graphs, histograms, shapes, tracks, etc.).

 Adding an element to a pad is done by the `Draw()` method of each class.